lichess-org/lila-tablebase/README.md

         --antichess <antichess>...
 Directory with tablebase files for antichess.
         --atomic <atomic>...
 Directory with tablebase files for atomic chess.
         --gaviota <gaviota>...
 Directory with Gaviota tablebase files.
-        --bind <bind>                 Bind the HTTP server on this address. [default: 127.0.0.1:8080] --disks <disks>               Number of probing threads.
-A good default is the number of disks. [default: 5] --threads <threads>           Number of HTTP server threads. [default: 1]
 ```

 HTTP API